 \subsection{The central Hopf comonad}

-Let $\mathcal{C}$ be a finite tensor category over $k$.
+Let $\mathcal{C}$ be a finite tensor category.
 Then there is a $k$-linear faithful exact comonad $Z$ on $\mathcal{C}$ whose category of comodules can be identified with the Drinfeld center of $\mathcal{C}$.
-The Hopf comonad $Z$ is called the {\em central Hopf comonad} in \cite{2015arXiv150401178S} and helps us to analyze notions related to the Drinfeld center.
+The Hopf comonad $Z$, which is called the {\em central Hopf comonad} in \cite{2015arXiv150401178S}, helps us to analyze the Drinfeld center.